pgpconference/staging/README.md

 <a id="questions"></a>
 ## Questions

-* Is there any reason the "Sign up for Email Updates" link on the Sidebar needs to go to /updates.html?
+1. Is there any reason the "Sign up for Email Updates" link on the Sidebar needs to go to /updates.html?
     * I've currently set it up to just go straight to the [sign-up form](https://personalgenomes.us3.list-manage.com/subscribe?u=3980aaa2746fd428de44b2ab4&id=34d31b2d4b)
+2. Google Analytics Setup?

 <a id="remaining-years"></a>
 ## Remaining Years